Are you planning your South Korea travels and wondering where to stay in Busan? You’ve come to the right place!

 What I love: Beachfront property with partial and full sea view rooms

-The views alone are the reason why H Avenue Gwangalli is one of the best places to stay in Busan.
-This affordable hotel is a stone’s throw away from the fine, sandy Gwangalli beach, and if you can bag yourself one of the partial or full sea view rooms, so much the better.
+This affordable hotel is a stone’s throw away from the fine, sandy Gwangalli beach.
+If you can bag yourself one of the partial or full sea view rooms, you won’t regret it.

-Room types range from comfortable doubles to executive suites, and some even have private balconies for kicking back while soaking up those stunning ocean vistas.
-Vast floor-to-ceiling windows in selected rooms also ramp up the wow factor.
+Room types range from comfortable doubles to executive suites.
+Some even have private balconies for kicking back while soaking up those stunning ocean vistas.

-Hotel facilities include a 24-hour front desk and a restaurant with an outdoor terrace.
 Given its beachfront location and comfortable rooms, this property is a steal.
 And they even serve a delicious breakfast to set guests up for the day.

 Budget place to stay in Gwangalli Beach: Wood House Hotel